 Slide Out – Wall Damage

 Does your slide out have a slide out topper?
-If so you will want to remove vinyl slide out awning topper to inspect for failed sealants and for any damage every 12-24 months.
-Here is some pictures of damage cause from neglect.
+If so, you will want to remove vinyl slide out awning topper to inspect for failed sealants and for any damage every 12-24 months.
+Here are some pictures of damage cause from neglect.

 Slide Out – Mechanical Components Maintenance